-Long Beach Seafood Restaurant is a mecca for one of Singapore’s signature dishes – the chilli crab amongst other seafood delights it offers.
-It’s highly revered as one of the ‘must visit’ places for seafood and I came here in June 2015 to try the legendary chilli crab and black pepper crab dishes.
+Long Beach Seafood Restaurant is a mecca for one of Singapore’s signature dishes – the chilli crab and other seafood delights on offer.
+It’s highly revered as one of the ‘must visit’ places for seafood.
+I came here in June 2015 to try the legendary chilli and black pepper crab dishes.

 Chilli Sri Lanka crab $72 was sublime stuff too, the hacked up crab parts were swimming in sauce of its own roe, tomato, egg and of course chilli.
 Its a roll-up your sleeves, hunker down, bib-sporting operation but you’re rewarded so well for it.
 Every morsel needs to be winkled out and inhaled.

-The pepper Sri Lanka crab $72 is the same huge beast but cooked in a different sauce or lack of should I say.
-It’s their own creation from the 60’s of crushed black pepper and butter which coats the giant Sri Lankan mud crab.
+The pepper Sri Lanka crab $72 is the same huge beast, but it’s cooked in a different sauce or lack of should I say.
+It’s their own riff from a 60’s recipe of crushed black pepper and butter that coats the giant Sri Lankan mud crab.
 It’s fist sized claws are particularly delectable.
-You should have seen the sized of it but to was no contest against me.
+You should have seen the sized of it but to was no contest against my fat chops.

-Aubergine country style $10 was cooked with an anti social amount of garlic just like the clams, and from what I could make out an oyster sauce was a welcome balance to our protein heavy dishes so far.
+Aubergine country style $10 was cooked with an anti social amount of garlic just like the clams, and from what I could make out, some oyster sauce for umami.
+It was a welcome balance to our protein heavy dishes so far.

-Baby kailan with garlic $10 were tender little things that I could eat daily without boredom – why can be have these in London?!
+Baby kailan with garlic $10 were tender little things that I could eat daily without boredom – why can’t we have these in London?!

-Mantou both fried and steamed pillows of pure refined carb heaven to mop up all the juices.
+Mantou both fried and steamed were pillows of pure carb heaven to mop up all the juices.
 My only complaint was that they were teeny and didn’t stand a chance against all the sauce.
-Bigger vehicles are needed!
+Bigger vehicles were needed.
+(Hint, hint).

 When did I go?
 June 2015